 In this study we have described a transcriptional signature in adipose tissue from subjects with Cushing's disease and verified several of these changes using a mouse model of glucocorticoid treatment.
 We have identified several pathways that are significantly changed in response to chronic glucocorticoid exposure.

 Cushing's disease patients have a significant change in fat distribution (Mayo-Smith et al. 1989), and higher lipogensis, as measured by conversion of glucose to neutral lipid in ex vivo subcutaneous adipose tissue from Cushing's patients compared to obese controls (Galton & Wilson 1972).
-Higher triglyceride synthesis has also been found in animal models of Cushing's disease, including CRH overproducing mice, which also have elevated glucocorticoid levels (Harris et al. 2013) and dexamethasone -treated mice (Roohk et al. 2013).
+Higher triglyceride synthesis has also been found in animal models of Cushing's disease, including CRH overproducing mice, which also have elevated glucocorticoid levels (Harris et al. 2013) and dexamethasone treated mice (Roohk et al. 2013).
 These findings are consistent with our observed elevations of lipogenic genes in human and mouse subcutaneous adipose tissue.

 Muscle wasting is a well recognized adverse event of excess glucocorticoids caused by both increased muscle proteolysis and decreased protein synthesis (Deng et al. 2004; Menconi et al. 2007).
 Exposure of rats to glucocorticoids activates the muscle ubiquitin-proteosome system (Wing & Goldberg 1993; Price et al. 1994) and increased muscle expression of proteases (cathepsins B and D, calpain) components of the ubiquitin-proteasome pathway (Dardevet et al. 1995) along inhibition of muscle protein synthesis (Long et al. 2001).
 A study in healthy humans also found that prednisone increases leucine oxidation supporting our observation of elevated amino acid catabolic genes (Beaufrere et al. 1989).
-We found a significant higher expression of both the proteosome and the amino acid degradation pathways in adipose tissue, suggesting that a similar induction occurs in adipose tissue in Cushing's disease.
+We found a significant higher expression of both proteosomal and the amino acid degradation pathways in adipose tissue, suggesting that a similar induction occurs in adipose tissue in Cushing's disease.
+We also observe elevations in lysosomal genes, though these changes appear to be restricted to obese Cushing’s patients.
 The metabolic relevance of activated proteolysis in adipose tissue has not been widely explored and warrants further study.

-Several studies have characterized the effect of glucocorticoids on triglyceride lipogenesis and have found increased expression of transcripts involved in triglyceride synthesis (reviewed in Macfarlane et al. 2008) Our results recapitulate the full effect of glucocorticoids on induction of expression of the key triglyceride synthesis enzymes.
+Several studies have characterized the effect of glucocorticoids on triglyceride lipogenesis and have found increased expression of transcripts involved in triglyceride synthesis (reviewed in Macfarlane et al. 2008).
+Our results recapitulate the observed effect of glucocorticoids on induction of expression of the key triglyceride synthesis enzymes.

+There are several limitations to our evaluation of insulin sensitivity in this study.
+One aspect is that patients with Cushing’s syndrome may be on insulin sensitizing medication.
+Secondly, it is possible that insulin resistance in these patients/mice are mainly due to muscle or liver insulin resistance and that adipose tissue may respond to insulin in a relatively normal fashion.
 Glucocorticoid-induced insulin resistance is thought to me mostly secondary to the increase in free fatty acids caused by the induction of lipolysis (Geer et al. 2014).
 Results from a recent study suggest that glucocorticoids do not induced insulin resistance in subcutanous adipose tissue in vivo in healthy subjects (Hazlehurst et al. 2013), suggesting that peripheral insulin resistance may not occur in adipocytes and that whole-body insulin resistance may primarily occur in muscle and liver tissues.
-This is consistent with our observations of elevated and not decreased proximal insulin signaling transcripts in adipose tissues (Figure 7A) and a lack of elevated ceramides in our subcutaneous adipose tissue lysates (Figure 7B).
+This is consistent with our observations of a lack of changes in proximal insulin signaling transcripts in adipose tissues (Figure 7A) and a lack of elevated ceramides in our subcutaneous adipose tissue lysates (Figure 7B).

-Althought Cushing's disease patients had a significantly higher incidence of diabetes, adipose tissue ceramides were not different between the groups.
-The biopsies were subcutaneous adipose tissue and not visceral and our cohort is quite small and possibly underpowered to unequivocally refute the ceramide-mediated glucocorticoid-induced insulin resistance hypothesis.
-Still, even taking into account these limitations our results do not support the ceramide hypothesis.

 These data provide a variety of novel transcriptional changes that may be causative of the co-morbidities associated with Cushing's disease.
 Further studies in animals and cells using knockout or overexpression of specific transcripts may verify which of the changes is crucial in metabolic effects of glucocorticoids in adipose tissue.

 Declaration of interest